The cost of repairing a school computer can vary. The expense depends on the type of damage and parts needed (U.S., 2025).

 - Software compatibility issues

-These costs vary depending on the problem’s complexity.
-Regular maintenance can help reduce these issues and save money.
+These costs vary with the problem’s complexity.
+Regular maintenance can reduce how often software issues come up in the first place.

 Factors Affecting Repair Costs